theecanmole/industry-allocation/Readme.md

 Industrial Allocation therefore "de-prices" and removes the emissions price signal from some energy sector emissions in addition to the direct industry process emissions.

 In a net sense Industrial Allocation is worse as a policy to reduce industry emissions than a complete exemption of industry from the emissions trading scheme.
-In a scenario of 100% exemption, at least all electricity and energy sector carbon emissions would in theory be priced.
+In a scenario of 100% exemption, at least all electricity and energy sector ETS carbon emissions passed on to industries would in theory be priced.

 # Industrial over allocation - why were there 55 million free emission units when total industry sector emissions were 53 million tonnes?
 7 December 2022